 Advanced Technology Pilot Program

-PJM embraces innovation and fosters collaboration with other key players in the power industry to explore new and emerging technologies that could shape the future of the industry.
+PJM embraces innovation and fosters collaboration with other key players in the power industry to explore new and advanced technologies that could shape the future of the industry.
 Through PJM’s Advanced Technology Pilot program, initiatives and projects can be designed to allow resources, regardless of their capacity, to participate as non-revenue-earning market participants.
 Alternatively, projects that will participate and earn revenue in the market under existing rules collaborate with PJM to use information gained through the pilot to enhance the quality of its wholesale electricity markets.